-Many patients find receiving acupuncture for stress to be an extremely effective treatment option, as it seems to balance nervous and endocrine systems back into balance.
+Many patients find receiving acupuncture for stress to be an extremely effective treatment option, as it seems to balance the nervous and endocrine systems back into balance.
 Scientifically speaking, we don’t know the exact mechanisms via which this is working, yet, though we have some good ideas (it involves cortisol levels!); however, there is substantial data that reflects that it is working.

 For example, studies are showing that acupuncture can be helpful in treating Post-Traumatic Stress Disorder, one of the most severe and potentially debilitating manifestations of chronic stress.
-One pilot study published in the “Journal of Nervous and Mental Disease” in 2007 demonstrated that individuals who enrolled in and completed a course of acupuncture (versus cognitive-behavioral therapy, or a waitlist control group) experienced significant relief of their symptoms for at least three months after the course of acupuncture was completed.
-Additionally, a meta-analysis (a study that compiles date from many studies) completed on the subject of acupuncture and PTSD and published in “Evidence-Based Complementary and Alternative Medicine” also concluded that acupuncture was a promising treatment for sufferers of PTSD.
+One pilot study published in the “Journal of Nervous and Mental Disease” in 2007 demonstrated that individuals who enrolled in and completed a course of acupuncture (versus cognitive-behavioral therapy or a waitlist control group) experienced significant relief of their symptoms for at least three months after the course of acupuncture was completed.
+Additionally, a meta-analysis (a study that compiles data from many studies) completed on the subject of acupuncture and PTSD and published in “Evidence-Based Complementary and Alternative Medicine” also concluded that acupuncture was a promising treatment for sufferers of PTSD.

 Of course, relatively few people suffer from PTSD, though the example serves to highlight how powerful Chinese medicine techniques like acupuncture can be at serving us when the nervous or endocrine (hormone!) systems could benefit from this type of reset.
 More studies are always needed, but this data, which is only a small subset of what is available on the subject of stress relief and acupuncture, is very promising.

 If you feel like this picture of chronic stress describes you or someone you know, consider Chinese medicine (acupuncture and herbs).
-We see clinically that Chinese medicine possesses powerful tools for recovering from autonomic nervous system imbalances and retraining your nervous system to handle stress with far fewer side-effects than medications.
+We see clinically that Chinese medicine possesses powerful tools for recovering from autonomic nervous system imbalances and retraining your nervous system to handle stress with far fewer side effects than medications.